kennedysgarage/kennedysgarage/_pages/resume.md

         </div><!--/col-->
         <div class="col-9">
             <h2>Christopher M. Kennedy</h2>
             <p>I am currently a design co-founder at <a href="http://theronstudios.com/">Theron Studios</a>.
-At this time I am not taking on any new projects, but I know <a href="/partners/">a few good people</a> that are.
-Checkout out a full list of all the projects, hackathons, events, speeches, honors, and what I have coming up on my <a href="https://www.statuschart.com/kennedysgarage">Status Chart</a>.</p>
+At this time I am not taking on any new work, but I know <a href="/partners/">a few good people</a> that are.
+Checkout out a full list of all the work, hackathons, events, speeches, honors, and what I have coming up on my <a href="https://www.statuschart.com/kennedysgarage">Status Chart</a>.</p>
         </div><!--/col-->
     </div><!--/row-->